neurogeriatricskiel/KielMAT/docs/examples/modules_05_td.md

 By the end of this tutorial:

 - You can load data from a recording that belongs to one of the available datasets,
-- Apply the Pham Turn Detection algorithm.
+- Apply the Pham turn detection algorithm.
 - Visualize the results of the algorithm.
 - Extract spatio-temporal parameters of the detected turns.
 - Interpret the detected turns for further analysis.